 This elastic potential energy calculator makes it easy to determine the potential energy of a spring when stretched or compressed.
 Read on to get a better understanding of this concept, including an elastic potential energy definition and an example of calculations.
-Make sure to check out our gravitational potential energy calculator, too!
+Make sure to check out our potential energy calculator, too!

 Elastic potential energy definition

 Imagine a simple helical spring.
 You can compress or stretch it (to some extent, of course).
 To do it, though, you need to perform some work - or, in other words, to provide it with some energy.
 This energy is then stored in the spring and released when it comes back to its equilibrium state (the initial shape and length).
 Remember that the elastic potential energy is always positive.

 Spring potential energy equation